sstefanski2/igSnake1234/README.md

 * Sometimes it's better to write decrementing **for** loop than inc.

-* Moving around variables placement in code can reduce some exe size.
+* Moving around placement of variables in code can reduce some exe size.

 * Game uses sound from location `C:\Windows\Media\chord.wav`.
-  If it can't find this file, it beeps. :)
+  If it can't find this file, it beeps.

 * <kbd>Print screen</kbd> key doesn't work with this app, but it's possible to make a screenshot with <kbd>F12</kbd> when `_DEBUG` is defined.